pavolloffay/travelguide-public/PRIVACY_POLICY.md

 *   **User Content:** We collect text and voice inquiries you submit to our AI guide, as well as any feedback you provide.

 ### B. Information We Collect Automatically
-*   **Location Data (Crucial):** With your permission, we collect precise location data (GPS coordinates) to provide core features like nearby landmark recommendations reviews, and navigation.
+*   **Location Data (Crucial):** With your permission, we collect precise location data (GPS coordinates) to provide core features like nearby landmark recommendations and reviews.
 This may occur while the app is in the foreground or background, depending on your device settings.
 *   **Device Information:** We collect information about your mobile device, including unique device identifiers (e.g., IDFA, Android ID), IP address, operating system, and hardware model.
 *   **Usage Data:** We collect data on how you interact with the App, such as features used, time spent, and error logs.